Warner-Bell/aws-s3hosted-website-devops/README.md

     git push origin feature/AmazingFeature
     ```

-4. Open a pull request.
+4. Open a pull request:

 Feel free to check the [issues page](TBD) for any open issues or feature requests.